- Other Post Graduate Training - Loyola University Chicago Stritch School of Medicine (2005-2007), Epidemiology

 Before joining the faculty of UT Southwestern in 2012, Dr. Albuquerque was an Associate Professor in Radiation Oncology at Loyola University Medical Center, where he also served as the Clinical Director of the Department of Radiation Oncology and as the Director of Brachytherapy.

-At UT Southwestern, Dr. Albuquerque is an active member of the faculty, serving as the Departmental Quality Officer and Chair of the Quality Assurance Committee.
+At UT Southwestern, Dr. Albuquerque is an active member of the faculty, serving as the Director of Quality Improvement/Quality Assurance.
 He is a member of the Protocol Review and Monitoring Committee (PRMC) for UT Southwestern.

 Dr. Albuquerque is a member of the American Society of Clinical Oncology, the American Society of Therapeutic Radiology, the American College of Radiology, and the American Brachytherapy Society.
 In addition, he co-chairs the gynecological radiation oncology track of the American Society of Therapeutic Radiology’s Annual Meeting Scientific Committee and serves as a reviewer for the Practical Radiation Oncology Journal and the International Journal of Radiation Oncology, Biology, Physics.
 He is board certified in radiation oncology by the American Board of Radiology.